Introduction

-In order to accomplish both priorities, personal or non-EDSI sanctioned computers used to access EDSI data (Such as e-mail, files, websites, reports, and more), must have EDSI’s approved antivirus and firewall software installed.
+In order to accomplish this priority, personal or non-EDSI sanctioned computers used to access EDSI data (Such as e-mail, files, websites, reports, and more), must have EDSI’s approved antivirus and firewall software installed.
 The links below will guide you through the download and install process.
 Once again, this is mandatory for all computers *not* provided by EDSI.

 Windows